TheTrueMop/challenge1/README.md

 # challenge1
-I very late start to catching up
+A very late start to catching up

+sources ~
+  several weeks of this class :)